Skip to product information

 • Introductions to each other and permaculture

-• Adult Extension: Intro to permaculture, exploring your context.
+• Adult Extension: Intro to permaculture principles, mapping your home context

 Expected Outcomes